-Approximately 3-minute on foot from Susukino Station in the heart of Sapporo, on a side street in the bustling downtown area, stands a Michelin 1-star French restaurant where Sapporo-born chef Akihiro Nagao displays his global culinary skills, "Aki Nagao".
+Approximately 3-minute on foot from Susukino Station in the heart of Sapporo, on a side street in the bustling downtown area, stands a world gourmet guide award French restaurant where Sapporo-born chef Akihiro Nagao displays his global culinary skills, ""Aki Nagao"".

 Chef Nagao moved to Tokyo when he was 19 and trained for 5 years at a French restaurant there.
 When he was 26, he moved to France to train in the homeland of French cuisine.
-He returned to his homeland after mastering classical French cuisine with 3 years of diligent training at a Michelin 2-star "Relais Louis XIII", Hotel Prieure in Avignon of Southern France, and "La Maison de la Lozère" in Montpellier of Southern France.
-He opened "Aki Nagao" in 2010 after further polishing his skills at restaurants such as "MARU:NI" in Maruyama, Sapporo.
+He returned to his homeland after mastering classical French cuisine with 3 years of diligent training at a world gourmet guide award ""Relais Louis XIII"", Hotel Prieure in Avignon of Southern France, and ""La Maison de la Lozère"" in Montpellier of Southern France.
+He opened ""Aki Nagao"" in 2010 after further polishing his skills at restaurants such as ""MARU:NI"" in Maruyama, Sapporo.

 His specialty is his oyster cuisine.
 Many guests visit the restaurant hoping to partake of his dishes prepared using deep-sea water with seasonable oysters from all over Japan, including Akkeshi, Hokkaido.
-The restaurant's wine selection is overseen by chef and sommelier Miyuki Ueshima.
+The restaurant's Wine selections are carefully chosen not only by the sommelier, but also by the chef and other kitchen staff.
 The selection focuses on French wine and includes plenty of Hokkaido wines from excellent producers gathered in the local area as well.
 The restaurant also opens up a new world for guests with their Vin Naturel Pairing which pairs natural wines from around the world based on flavor regardless of production area.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English, unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.